 Source: Directorate General of Estate Plantations, 2022.

-Sumatra Island is the largest areca plantation center, with 95,532 hectares or approximately 66.71 percent of Indonesia's total areca nut area.
-The area and production of areca nut is stable and even tends to increase.
-The Directorate General of Plantations (2022) noted that the area of areca palm plantations and production of areca nut from 2019 to 2022 continued to increase.
-The area of areca nut plantations in 2019 was 142.192 hectares with a production of 61,785,000

-tons of seeds, which continued to increase significantly until 2022, namely an area of 157.369 hectares with a production of 82.234 tons (Figure 1).
-According to the Ministry of Trade (2017), the demand for areca nuts in the South Asian market reaches 9,000 tons per month or 500 containers.
-Indonesia can only supply 200 to 250 monthly containers, equivalent to 3,600 to 4,500 tons.
+Sumatra Island is the primary hub for t Areca plantation in Indonesia, with 95,532 hectares dedicated to its plantation.
+The area and production of Areca nut is stable and even tends to increase.
+The Directorate General of Plantations (2022) noted that the area of Areca nut plantations and production from 2019 to 2022 continued to increase.
+The area of Areca nut plantations in 2019 was 142.192 hectares with a production of 61,785,000 tons of seed which continued to increase significantly until 2022, to 157.369 hectares with a production of 82.234 tons (Figure 1).
+Despite this growth, Indonesia is not meeting the international demand for Areca nut seeds.
+The Ministry of Trade (2017) reports that the demand for Areca nuts in the South Asian market reaches 9,000 tons per month which is equivalent to about 500 containers, supplying 200 to 250 containers monthly.